thegedge/personal-site/_posts/dev/2014-08-03-a-week-of-optimizations.md

 title: A Week of Optimizations
 category: dev
 tags: [c++, opengl, voxels]
+description: >-
+  A brief description of two optimizations for voxel rendering frustrum culling and chunk face culling.
 ---

 A variety of optimizations has led me to being able to render a bunch more voxels.
 I don't know